Sophiline Cheam Shapiro

 Sophiline Cheam Shapiro (ឝភីរោ ជាម សុភិលីន; born 1967) is a Cambodian dancer, choreographer, and educator.

 Early life

 At the age of eight, Shapiro was forced to live in the countryside of Cambodia after her family was evacuated from the city by the Khmer Rouge.
-When the Cambodia Civil War had ended, the national School of Fine Arts was reopened where Shapiro was one of the first students to learn from the masters of dance who had survived both the end of the court and the later violence of Pol Pot, who specially targeted artists.
-Being among the first generation of classically trained Cambodian dancers to graduate from the School of Fine Arts in Phnom Penh, Sophiline devoted herself to master the complex and intricate gestures and movements of classical Cambodian dance.
-Along with her husband, Sophiline launched the Khmer Arts Academy to teach a new generation of Cambodian-Americans the traditional art and culture of Cambodia.
+When the Cambodian Civil War had ended, the national School of Fine Arts was reopened, where Shapiro was one of the first students to learn from the masters of dance who had survived both the end of the court and the later violence of Pol Pot, who specially targeted artists.
+Being among the first generation of classically trained Cambodian dancers to graduate from the School of Fine Arts in Phnom Penh, she devoted herself to master the complex and intricate gestures and movements of classical Cambodian dance.
+In 2002, along with her husband, she launched the Khmer Arts Academy to teach a new generation of Cambodian-Americans the traditional art and culture of Cambodia.